maddiemakes/isometria/README.md

 # Isometria
-Isometria is a 3D perspective-based puzzle game featuring isometric graphics.
+Isometria is an isometric puzzle-platformer that uses the camera’s perspective to perform mind-bending MC Escher-style 3D movement.

-It is written in javascript using the `three.js` library and jQuery.
+It is written in JavaScript using the `three.js` library and jQuery.

-Copyright Jordan Wells & Tom Nguyen 2019.
+Copyright Madison Wells & Tom Nguyen 2019.